Roy Moore

 Roy Stewart Moore (born February 11, 1947) is an American politician, lawyer, and jurist who served as chief justice of the Supreme Court of Alabama from 2001 to 2003 and again from 2013 to 2017, each time being removed from office for judicial misconduct by the Alabama Court of the Judiciary.
 He was the Republican Party nominee in the 2017 U.S. Senate special election in Alabama to fill the seat vacated by Jeff Sessions, but was accused by several women of sexually assaulting them while they were underage and lost to Democratic candidate Doug Jones.
 Moore ran for the same Senate seat again in 2020 and lost the Republican primary.

 Moore attended West Point and served as a company commander in the Military Police Corps during the Vietnam War.
 After graduating from the University of Alabama Law School, he joined the Etowah County district attorney's office, serving as an assistant district attorney from 1977 to 1982.
-In 1992, he was appointed as a circuit judge by Governor Guy Hunt to fill a vacancy, and was elected to the position at the next term.
+In 1992, he was appointed as a circuit judge by Governor Guy Hunt to fill a vacancy, and was elected to the position for the next term.
 In 2001, Moore was elected to the position of chief justice of the Supreme Court of Alabama.
 Moore was removed from his position in November 2003 by the Alabama Court of the Judiciary for refusing a federal court's order to remove a marble monument of the Ten Commandments that he had placed in the rotunda of the Alabama Judicial Building.